 \section{Discussion}

 In this paper we have presented a framework for identifying the implicit generative model associated with an arbitrary community detection algorithm, allowing us to compare descriptive and inferential methods on the same scale by computing their associated description lengths for a network and corresponding partition.
-This method also allows us to compute the implicit priors on the objective value and number of groups associated with a community detection objective, giving insights into the intrinsic biases in existing algorithms such as modularity and Infomap, which we demonstrate are biased towards overfitting due to strong priors favoring high objective values.
+This method also allows us to compute the implicit priors on the objective value and number of groups associated with a community detection objective, giving insights into the intrinsic biases in existing algorithms.
+We demonstrate the use of our method for the widely used modularity and Infomap objectives, showing that they are biased towards overfitting due to strong priors favoring high objective values and a large number of groups.
 We also find that the implicit models for a wide range of methods, including modularity and Infomap, correspond asymptotically to restricted instances of the stochastic block model (SBM).
 By exploiting the latent compression associated with community detection algorithms, we were able to compare these methods on real and synthetic data, demonstrating that in these structured problem instances certain algorithms (more expressive variants of the SBM) are systematically favored over others (variants of modularity and Infomap).